Are you a fan of new year’s resolutions?

 11. Pick a chore.
 Any chore

-Years ago I wrote about how 1-2 small chore commitments actually changed my life.
-I wasn’t exaggerating.
-As a not-so-brilliant house keeper, knowing that there are a couple of chores that I’m boss at gives me a sense of control and relief.
+No matter how my day looked, and what else I got done, those two chores were the absolute minimum that I forced myself to achieve.
+As a not-so-brilliant house keeper, knowing that there were a couple of chores that I was boss at gave me a sense of control and relief.
 So pick a chore or two that you know you can get to every single day, and do them.
 Every single day.

 12. Quit over-scheduling yourself